smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 this process for the number of retries.
-If the job queue status still returns as unattached after the retries, then the LSAM job scheduler server program will fail the job start request with error code SMA0007, just as if the bypass flag had been set to \'N\'.
+If the job queue status still returns as unattached after the retries, then the LSAM job scheduler server program will fail the job start request with error code SMA0007, just as if the bypass flag had been set to 'N'.

 During the process of checking the job queue status, if the LSAM server program receives an error from the IBM i routine that performs the